astrolabsoftware/fink-science/fink_science/image_classification/README.md

 # Limitation and future upgrades

-* Currently, the alerts labelised as corrupted and noised are ignore by the classifier
+* Currently, the alerts labelised as corrupted and noised are ignored by the classifier
-* The classification is based on the size of segmented region, no information is provided for the shape of the object
+* The classification is based on the size of segmented regions, no information is provided for the shape of the object
-* The noise measure used during the process is not well documented
+* The noise estimation used during the process is not well documented
 * A significant number of false positive can passed the classification.
-They include especially close variable stars or object observed when the PSF are quite large.
+They include especially close variable stars or objects observed when the PSF was quite large.